lab-neuro-comp/Test-Platform/README.md

-#StroopTest
+#TestPlatform

-**StroopTest - Version 1.0 - 2015**
+**TestPlatform - Version 0.0.1 - 2017**

 **University of Brasilia Behavioral and Neuroscience Laboratory**

-developer: **Hugo Honda Ferreira**
+developers: **Hugo Honda Ferreira   Fabíola Malta Fleury**

 ============
 ##Description

-StroopTest is a project developed inside University of Brasilia Behavioral and Neuroscience Laboratory.
-Is projected to be open source and distributed for free.
-Written in C# as a part of a computerized neuropsychological testing platform, for assessment of executive function.
-Connects traditional neuropsychological tests with new technologies.
-The product offers innovating solutions.
-Aimed at researchers, teachers, university students and ordinary users.
+TestPlatform is a project developed inside University of Brasilia Behavioral and Neuroscience Laboratory.
+It continuous the work initialized by https://github.com/lab-neuro-comp/StroopTest, and it will include another kind of tests such as Reaction Test.

 ============
 ##Notes

-StroopTest is result of a long time thinking about exactly what makes a great software experience for researches and university students.
-The whole plattform is being developed and StroopTest is just a part of it.
-In the future it will be offered also a mobile option.
-The pourpose is to offer a practical and dinamic solution for neuropsychological tests.
+TestPlatform can be used by downloading .exe and NAAudio.dll, there will be a direct link to them soon.

-**If you would like to get more involved, send an email [here](mailto:hugohondaf@gmail.com?Subject=StroopTest%20Git)**
+**If you would like to get more involved, send an email [here](mailto:neurociencias.unb@gmail.com?Subject=Test-Platform%20Git)**